vkhazin/cloudmigration-courseware/content/chapter-03/ICanNotConnectLab.md

   * Download the application:
     * `curl -L -O https://raw.githubusercontent.com/vkhazin/cloudmigration-courseware/master/lab_support/count_lines.zip`
   * Unzip the app: `unzip count_lines.zip`
   * This application will open the port 10000.
-Ensure you configure your network security correctly to make that port accessible
+Ensure you configure your network security correctly to make that port accessible.
+Try to find it your self, but the portal console *Security Groups* could be a good place to start
   * Change directory into the app folder to run it
     * `cd count_lines`
     * `npm start <get_a_book instance public ip or dns>:9000`

  * Testing procedure
-   * Open another ssh session to `get_a_book` application instance
+   * Launch another ssh session to `get_a_book` application instance
    * Test `count_lines` application from there:
      * `curl http://<count_lines instance public ip or dns>:10000`.
-You should receive something similar to this:
+Expected output:
 ```
 {
   "counter": 40008,
   "timestamp": "2018-02-16T05:18:50.027Z"
 }
 ```
-    * Everything is working as expected.
-On the ssh session into the `get_a_book` application where the application is running, stop the application with Ctrl+C
+    * When everything works as expected.
+Re-using the ssh with `get_a_book` application, stop the application with Ctrl-C.
     * Check again `count_lines`, but this time with -v on the `curl` command:
       * `curl http://<count_lines instance public ip or dns>:10000 -v`
     * What is the outcome of the test?
 Can we do better than that?